-In addition to this prospectus, we have filed the Additional Prospectus that relates to the offer and sale from time to time by the Additional Sellers of 676,627,977 Class A Ordinary Shares (including Class A Ordinary Shares underlying the Warrants and Class B Ordinary Shares) consisting of (a) 7,187,500 Class A Ordinary Shares (the "Sponsor Shares") issued to the Sponsor at a cash price of \$0.004 per share, (b) 35,000,000 Class A Ordinary Shares issued to the PIPE Investors at a cash price of \$10.00 per share, (c) 434,339,414 Class A Ordinary Shares (including 31.350 020 shares issuable upon exercise of private placement warrants to purchase Class A Ordinary Shares) issued to Selling Securityholders who were Pagaya Equity Holders other than the Founders immediately prior to the Effective Time with a value of \$10.00 per share (at an effective purchase price of \$0.75 per share), (d) 5,166,667 Class A Ordinary Shares issuable upon exercise of private placement warrants that were issued and exchanged for the EJFA Private Placement Warrants in connection with the Merger with an exercise price of \$11.50 per share and (e) 194,934,396 Class B Ordinary Shares (which are convertible into Class A Ordinary Shares) that were issued to the Founders immediately prior to the Effective Time with a value of \$10.00 per share (at an effective purchase price of \$0.00002 per share).
-The Additional Prospectus also relates to the issuance by us of up to (i) 9,583,333 Class A Ordinary Shares issuable upon exercise of the Public Warrants, which warrants were previously registered and originally issued in the initial public offering of units of the SPAC at a price of \$10.00 per unit with each unit consisting of one Class A Ordinary Share and one-third of one warrant and (ii) 36,516,687 Class A Ordinary Shares issuable upon exercise of private placement warrants.
+This prospectus relates, in part, to the offer and sale from time to time by the Selling Securityholders of 676,627,977 Class A Ordinary Shares (including Class A Ordinary Shares underlying the Warrants and Class B Ordinary Shares) consisting of (a) 7,187,500 Class A Ordinary Shares (the "Sponsor Shares") issued to the Sponsor at a cash price of \$0.004 per share, (b) 35,000,000 Class A Ordinary Shares issued to the PIPE Investors at a cash price of \$10.00 per share, (c) 434,339,414 Class A Ordinary Shares (including 31,350,020 shares issuable upon exercise of private placement warrants to purchase Class A Ordinary Shares) issued to Selling Securityholders who were Pagaya Equity Holders other than the Founders immediately prior to the Effective Time vith a value of \$10.00 per share (at an effective purchase price of \$0.75 per share), (d) 5,166,667 Class A Ordinary Shares issuable upon exercise of private placement warrants that were issued and exchanged for the EJFA Private Placement Warrants in connection with the Merger with an exercise price of \$11.50 per share and (e) 194,934,396 Class B Ordinary Shares (which are convertible into Class A Ordinary Shares) that were issued to the Founders immediately prior to the Effective Time with a value of \$10.00 per share (at an effective purchase price of \$0.00002 per share).
+This prospectus also relates to the issuance by us of up to (i) 9,583,333 Class A Ordinary Shares issuable upon exercise of the Public Warrants, which warrants were previously registered and originally issued in the initial public offering of units of the SPAC at a price of \$10.00 per unit with each unit consisting of one Class A Ordinary Share and one-third of one warrant and (ii) 36,516,687 Class A Ordinary Shares issuable upon exercise of private placement warrants.